Jones-M12/Sequelize-Reverse-Engineering-Code/README.md

         c. host- This should be the same, update it if not.

         d. dialect- reference to the database being using, which is MySQL in this case.
 Writting it in lowercase letters.

+4. Open MySQL Workbench.
+Select file --> hit new query tab.
+Inside this tab, hit the 📂 icon, find the path to the schema file for this project.

+    Select the file, hit open, and it will import into the query tab.
+Now hit the ⚡ lightning bolt icon, the one next to the 💾 flooppy disk icon.

+    This will create the database in MySQL, which suppoers the connection to Squelize in order to get the application functioning.

 ## Contact Information